-Answered By: Jeneen LaSee-Willemssen Last Updated: Jul 30, 2016 Views: 2350
+Answered By: Jeneen LaSee-Willemssen Last Updated: Jun 06, 2018 Views: 3143

 APA stands for "American Psychological Association" but when you are instructed to write a paper or assignment "in APA" this means that you should format your writing according to the guidelines in the Publication Manual of the American Psychological Association, 6th edition.

-APA style used by researchers and professionals who work in the social sciences and some sciences to format papers, cite sources in-text, and list references at the end of their papers.
+APA style is used by researchers and professionals who work in the social sciences and some sciences to format papers, cite sources in-text, and list references at the end of their papers.
 Rasmussen requires all students and staff to use APA style in their research papers because professionals in the programs we offer use it when publishing.

-Why Do We Cite Resources?
+Why Cite Resources?

->Creating a research roadmap that enables other researchers to follow the creation of knowledge over time
+- Creating a research roadmap that enables other researchers to follow the creation of knowledge over time